-Return on Bank of Russia foreign exchange assets in April 2017 - March 2018, % p.a.
+Return on Bank of Russia foreign exchange assets in July 2017 - June 2018, % p.a.

-Indicator US dollar Euro Pound sterling Canadian dollar Australian dollar Yuan Return on actual single-currency portfolios of foreign exchange assets 0.48 -0.33 -0.20 0.43 1.66 2.17 Return on benchmark single-currency portfolios of foreign exchange assets 0.41 -0.50 -0.23 0.34 1.49 1.76
+Indicator US dollar Euro pound sterling Canadian dollar Australian dollar Yuan Return on actual single-currency portfolios of foreign exchange assets 0.35 -0.17 0.23 0.91 1.75 3.20 Return on benchmark single-currency portfolios of foreign exchange assets 0.45 -0.30 0.20 0.81 1.60 3.47

-\ A valuation is carried out taking into account the costs (associated with the settlement procedure in yuan and wide bid-ask spreads) that would arise from making regular rebalancing transactions in actual portfolio against a corresponding benchmark portfolio.
-The return on yuan benchmark portfolio excluding these costs was 2.37% p.a.
+\ In the previous issues of the Report, the value of the return on the yuan benchmark portfolio (indicated in the Table) included the costs (associated with the settlement procedure in yuan and wide bid-ask spreads) that would arise from making regular rebalancing transactions in an actual portfolio against a corresponding benchmark portfolio.